A Virginia Mobile Notary Service

 You should fill in all blank spaces in the document before the notary arrives, but please do not inital or sign your documents until you are in the presence of the notary.

-If you have questions about how to complete your documents, you should contact the document preparer.
-The notary public can give you general information but is unable to provide legal advice about the completion of documents.
-Since a notary public is not duly trained or certified to practice law, we are unable to provide assistance in prescribing or determining the particular document a customer may need; we cannot select the type of notarization or certificate for a given document; we cannot prepare a document or give advice on completing a document; and we cannot provide legal advice.
+The notary public can give you general information but is unable to provide legal advice.
+Since a notary public is not duly trained or certified to practice law, we are unable to provide assistance in prescribing or determining the particular document a customer may need; we cannot select the type of notarization or certificate for a given document; and we cannot prepare a document or give advice on completing a document.

 ABOUT ME